BrunoDatoMeneses/Transport-Network-and-Baxter/Ligne_tansitique_MONTRAC/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/Commandes/Commande simulation seule/Commande 12 aiguillages/README.md

 > Command of the simulation.
 > All the switches and 6 shuttles.
-> Description : each time a shuttle arrives at a switch, the switch will position in the oposite direction depending on the previous position.
+> Description : each time a shuttle arrives at a switch, the switch will position itself in the oposite direction depending on the previous position.
 Therefore, 2 consecutives shuttles won't take the same path.

 ## Authors
 - __Bruno DATO__ -- bruno.dato.meneses@gmail.com